-- NOTE: The simulator may need to warm for approximately 15 minutes to ensure that the metal lid is also warm.
-If the lid is cold, condensation of alcohol vapor may occur, producing low results. - 4.2.1.7 Performance verification standards should be used prior to the expiration date. - NOTE: The passage of the expiration date does not immediately invalidate the standard's target value.
-The use of an expired standard may require, at the court's discretions, testimony as to the long term stability of the alcohol standard in order to validate its usage past its expiration date. - 4.2.1.8 An agency may run additional performance verification standard levels at their discretion. - 4.2.1.9 The official time and date of the performance verification is the time and date recorded on the printout, or the time and date recorded in the log, whichever corresponds to the performance verification referenced in section 4.2.1.3 or 4.2.1.4.2. - 4.2.2 Intoxilyzer 5000/EN Performance Verification - Intoxilyzer 5000/EN instruments must have a performance verification with each evidentiary test.
-If the performance verification is within the acceptable range for the lot of standard being used, then the instrument will be approved and the resulting breath samples will be deemed valid for evidentiary use. - 4.2.2.1 Intoxilyzer 5000/EN performance verification is run using 0.08 and/or 0.20 performance verification standards provided by and/or approved by ISPFS. - 4.2.2.2 During each evidentiary breath alcohol test using the Intoxilyzer 5000/EN, a performance verification will be performed as directed by the instrument testing sequence and recorded as SIM CHK on the printout.
-If the SIM CHK is not within the acceptable range for the standard lot being used, the testing sequence will abort and no breath samples will be obtained. - 4.2.2.3 A two sample performance verification using a 0.08 performance verification standard should be run and results logged each time a standard is replaced with fresh standard (this is not a requirement but only a check that the instrument is connected correctly prior to an evidentiary test being performed).
-A 0.08 performance verification standard should be replaced with fresh standard approximately every 100 samples or every calendar month, whichever comes first. - 4.2.2.4 A 0.20 performance verification should be run and results logged once per calendar month and replaced with fresh standard approximately every 25 verifications or until it reaches its expiration date, whichever comes first. - NOTE: The 0.20 performance verification was implemented for the sole purpose of supporting the instruments' results for an 18-8004C charge.
-Failure to perform a monthly 0.20 performance verification will not invalidate tests performed that yield results at other levels or in charges other than 18-8004C.
+- 4.2.1.7 Performance verification standards should be used prior to the expiration date. - NOTE: The passage of the expiration date does not immediately invalidate the standard's target value.
+The use of an expired standard may require, at the court's discretions, testimony as to the long term stability of the alcohol standard in order to validate its usage past its expiration date. - 4.2.1.8 An agency may run additional performance verification standard levels at their discretion. - 4.2.1.9 The official time and date of the performance verification is the time and date recorded on the printout, or the time and date recorded in the log, whichever corresponds to the performance verification referenced in section 4.2.1.3 or 4.2.1.4.2. - 4.2.2 Benchtop Performance Verification

+Benchtop instruments must have a performance verification with each evidentiary test.
+If the performance verification is within the acceptable range for the lot of standard being used, then the instrument will be approved and the resulting breath samples will be deemed valid for evidentiary use.
+Currently approved Benchtop breath testing instruments include the Intoxilyzer 5000 series and the Draeger 9510 instruments.

+Note: If the Draeger 9510 instrument is utilized in a mobile capacity, it is still considered a benchtop unit and must still comply with the guidelines of a benchtop unit within this procedure.

+- 4.2.2.1 Benchtop instrument performance verification is run using 0.08 and/or 0.20 performance verification standards provided by and/or approved by ISPFS. - 4.2.2.2 During each evidentiary breath alcohol test using a benchtop instrument, a performance verification will be performed as directed by the instrument testing sequence and recorded on the printout.
+If the results are not within the acceptable range for the standard lot being used, the testing sequence will abort and no breath samples will be obtained. - 4.2.2.3 A performance verification should be run and results logged each time a standard is replaced with fresh standard.
+A 0.08 performance verification standard should be replaced with fresh standard approximately every 100 samples or every calendar month, whichever comes first.
+Dry gas performance verification standards may be used continuously without replacement until the canister is spent or the expiration date is reached. - 4.2.2.4 A 0.20 performance verification should be run and results logged once per calendar month and replaced with fresh standard approximately every 25 verifications or until it reaches its expiration date, whichever comes first.
+Dry gas performance verification standards may be used continuously without replacement until the canister is spent or the expiration date is reached.